12 DIY Projects That Don’t Require Power Tools

 These pint-sized water gardens are extremely low maintenance.
 Top them off with water before you go on vacation, and they’re still beautiful when you come home.
 Container water gardens are inexpensive and easy to build, too—no power tools required.
-For a similar project, check out how to make a water spring for your backyard.

 Make Concrete House Numbers

 Welcome visitors (and help out pizza-delivery people) by creating these cool concrete house numbers for your front yard.
 Watch the video below to see how this project comes together, then follow the simple steps to do it yourself!